 Yes, the AES256 encryption standard is compliant with HIPAA standards.
 It is advisable to encrypt with the strongest encryption ciphers.
 RSA encryption is also HIPAA compliant and is considered much stronger, as up to 4096bit RSA encryption is possible.

 HIPAA Security Rule Checklist

-The main rules you need to familiarize yourself with are the following:
+The main implementation specifications you need to familiarize yourself with are the following: